Read our Student Charter

-Our study programmes are designed to enable you to engage actively in your learning, and benefit from our inspirational research culture.
+Our programmes of study are designed to enable you to engage actively in your learning, become part of our learning community, and benefit from our excellent research culture.

-We help you to learn by providing regular, timely and useful feedback to further develop your knowledge and skills.
+We support student learning by providing regular, timely (no more than 20 working days for coursework), and constructive feedback to develop your knowledge and skills.

-We work with you to personalise your learning journey and support your wellbeing and safety according to your individual needs.
+We work with you to personalise your learning and support you during your studies.

 We encourage you to make use of all the support available, if needed, at the earliest opportunity.